 Girls are also encouraged to ride in competitions outside of the Schools’ League, and are acknowledged for achievements in these endeavours.

-Twenty-seventeen saw us hosting the 18th annual St Mary’s Investec Hockey Festival with 32 teams, from across Southern Africa, competing in four days of fast-paced hockey.
+Twenty-eighteen saw us hosting the 19th annual St Mary’s Investec Hockey Festival with 32 teams, from across Southern Africa and one for the United Kingdom, competing in four days of fast-paced hockey.

 To give our girls the opportunity to play as much hockey as possible, our teams play in two different leagues.
 Our A and B teams play in the Grays League and our C and D teams play in the Malik League.
 We have a coaching staff of nine, who take care of the 14 St Mary’s teams.

-The netball coaches, captains and players are working hard to produce top-class netball players.
+The netball coaches, captains and players always work hard to produce top-class netball players.

 Rowing is a summer sport that begins in the third term and continues into the following year, ending in early March when the South African Schools’ Rowing Championships take place.
 The season is short, but intense!
 The sport encourages personal growth and teaches time management, teamwork, dedication and leadership.